ivuorinen/starred/README.md

 - [murphypetercl/ansible-mdgen](https://github.com/murphypetercl/ansible-mdgen) - Python package to automate documentation generation for Ansible
 - [nautobot/nautobot](https://github.com/nautobot/nautobot) - Network Source of Truth & Network Automation Platform
 - [notkmhn/obyde](https://github.com/notkmhn/obyde) - A minimal tool to convert a "standardly" configured Obsidian vault to a Jekyll or Hugo blog.
+- [notthebee/AutoASPM](https://github.com/notthebee/AutoASPM) - A script that automatically activates ASPM for all supported devices on Linux
 - [ofirgall/tmux-window-name](https://github.com/ofirgall/tmux-window-name) - A plugin to name your tmux windows smartly.
 - [onedr0p/cluster-template](https://github.com/onedr0p/cluster-template) - A template for deploying a Talos Kubernetes cluster including Flux for GitOps
 - [photonixapp/photonix](https://github.com/photonixapp/photonix) - A modern, web-based photo management server.
 Run it on your home server and it will let you find the right photo from your collection on any device.
 Smart filtering is made possible by object recognition, face recognition, location awareness, color analysis and other ML algorithms.